buptcozy/koordinator/docs/proposals/scheduling/20220701-schedule-gang.md

 For example, there a gang requires 10 tasks to be scheduled, if first 5 tasks allocated, the 6th task failed to be scheduled, `coescheduling` will roll-back first 5 tasks and ignore the remaining 4 tasks in this gang scheduling cycle. `coescheduling` simply use a global time interval to control the gang scheduling cycle.
 The first defect is that the uniform time interval will cause some problems.If the time configuration is too long, it will lead to useless waiting; If the time configuration is too short, it will lead to useless scheduling.
 Secondly, it is very difficult for a large job to meet all resource requests at one time.
 This mechanism will lead to a very low probability of full resources, and eventually make the job starve to death.
 We call this process as `strict-mode`.

-2.Some jobs have complex gang requirements.
+2. Some jobs have complex gang requirements.
 For example, a job has several roles.
 Each role will have several pods and its own gang conditions.
 Jobs also need different roles to form different gang groups.
 All pods in a gang group can trigger the bind process only after all roles in a gang group meet their gang conditions.
 The `coescheduling` can't meet this requirement.